RetrievalToolbox/ACOS-Goddard/docs/src/index.md

         --max_iterations 10
 ```

 Note that the ACOS Goddard application is not only spawned three times - we are making use of the `SharedArray` type for distributed computing in Julia such that the big spectroscopy tables are only loaded into memory **once**, and all worker processes access the same data.
 The `-p` flag determines the number of **additional** processes that are spawned; so `-p 2` will spawn 2 more processes, and ACOS Goddard will perform retrievals on a total of 3 parallel processes.
+In multi-processing mode, logging outputs are filtered, so any logging message that does not start with `[MAIN]` is suppressed; users who want a different behavior should edit the corresponding code in `main.jl`, or change the corresponding logging message to start with `[MAIN]` if a particular log message is wanted in multi-processing mode.

 Users are encouraged to try out various combinations of numbers of **additional** processes (`-p`) and numbers of threads (`JULIA_NUM_THREADS`) for optimal throughput, and results are likely to differ for different computing systems.